The speed of sound.

 The Quantum’s XMAX preamps offer another advantage: They are recallable.
 In 1995, PreSonus patented digital control over analog circuits with our first studio product.
 Building on this legacy, we created a separate digital volume-control circuit ahead of our analog XMAX preamp design, providing the convenience of digital recall without sacrificing fidelity.
 The preamps can be controlled from the unit’s front panel, from UC Surface control software, from Studio One’s mixer, from Studio One Remote, and via MIDI in Pro Tools, Logic, or Live so you can save the settings with your recordings.

-Quantum customers get 50% off upgrades to Studio One Professional.
+Quantum users receive a complimentary license for Studio One Artist with their registration plus 50% off upgrades to Studio One Professional.

 They've achieved low-latency performance that, with the exception of PCIe cards, is currently unrivaled by any interface I know of.Sam Inglis, Sound on Sound

 ...zeigt, dass Innovation nicht zwangsläufig zu höherer Komplexität und immer kniffligerer Bedienung führen muss.Dr.
 Andreas Hau, Sound & Recording